slhck/ffmpeg-normalize/README.md

 - `FFMPEG_PATH`

-    Sets the full path to an `ffmpeg` executable other than the system default or you can provide a file name available on $PATH
+    Sets the full path to a `FFmpeg` executable other than the system default or you can provide a file name available on $PATH